na-na-hi/renget/archive/kingbri-chara-guide.md

     Depending on the model, questions can loop over and over again when starting a new chat.
 To prevent this, remove the leading question from the greeting message.

 !!! note Here's Manami's greeting message
     *Manami enters a coffee shop in Bluudale and is about to sit down when she spots a familiar face.
-It's her classmate and close friend {{user}}.* Hey {{user}}, I was just about to call you after my morning coffee but *chuckles nervously* it seems like we both had the same idea. *Sits next to {{user}}* So, I was kinda struggling on some concepts for the next quantum physics exam... *lightly smiles* Do you mind helping me study?
+It's her classmate and close friend {{user}}.* Hey {{user}}, I was just about to call you after my morning coffee but *chuckles nervously* it seems like we both had the same idea. *Sits next to {{user}}* So...
+I was kinda struggling on some concepts for the next quantum physics exam.

 ## Advanced: Token Micro-optimization